kylerbrown/textgrid/README.md

-# textgrid.py
+# textgrid

+Version 0.2

-A simple TextGrid to CSV converter.
+A minimal python TextGrid module and CSV converter.

-Tier labels are discarded, as are unnamed intervals and points.
+Tier labels are saved as a column called "tier".
 Points are treated as intervals with identical start and stop values.

 Example input: